October 2020 – ADHD Awareness Month

 ADHD through Neurodiversity Lenses

-However, according to the neurodiversity concept, brains in neurodiverse people work differently.
+However, according to the neurodiversity concept, the brains of neurodiverse people work differently.

 Children and adults with ADHD have lower dopamine levels.
 Dopamine is a hormone and neurotransmitter that helps control reward and pleasure centers in the brain.
 It also regulates emotional response and movement, so lower levers of dopamine limit the brain’s ability to recognize rewards and stay motivated.